Skip to content

 Red squirrel | © National Trust Images / Jim Bebbington

 The red squirrel (Sciurus vulgaris) is one of our most popular and well-loved mammals.
-Need some help to discover red squirrels at our special places?
-We've got it covered.
-Find out how to spot them, the best times to see them and where they live.
+Find out where they live, the best times to see them and how to spot them.

 1. Look up as they live in the trees